agarret7/modppl/README.md

 ## Applications

 As of 2023, personal physiological tracking and cybernetics.
-I'd love to see security-conscious applications like bioinformatics leverage the memory-safety properties of Rust to deploy larger-scale and high-throughput statistical pipelines, but that's more speculation than reality at this stage.
+I'd love to see security-conscious applications like autonomous vehicles or bioinformatics leverage Rust's ownership system and memory-safety properties to deploy larger-scale and high-throughput statistical pipelines, but that's more speculation than reality at this stage.